Thamir-73/ideagnUpdated/source/_posts/natureofcon.md

 If we think about it,

-Civilization, at the most fundamental level, is the process of gradually making the future less fatally unpredictable,
+Civilization, at the most fundamental level, is the process of gradually making the future <b>less</b> fatally unpredictable,

-since all we want as humans is something like the ability to invest our time, energy, & relationships into the future (and implicitly the present, of course),
+since all we want as humans is something like the <b>ability</b> to invest our time, energy, & relationships into the future (and implicitly the present, of course),

-with more collective predictability of not getting killed by a tiger, or not getting in a fatal conflict with another human/state,
+with more <b>collective</b> predictability of not getting killed by a tiger, or not getting in a fatal conflict with another human/state,

 (which is really what civilizations are trying to aim towards, most fundamentally, with differences on how to implement that).

 But also, if you think about it (which is where the paradox lies),

-Civilization is the process of making the future more creatively & excitingly unpredictable, more or less, by definition.
+Civilization is the process of making the future <b>more</b> creatively & excitingly <b>unpredictable</b>, more or less, by definition.

-Because how else would we avoid the so called, “tigers”, without the creative, fundamentally unpredictable, nature of the applications of human ideas?
+Because how else would we avoid the so called, “tigers”, without the creative, <b>fundamentally unpredictable</b>, nature of the applications of human ideas?

 So how do we reconcile the fact that we want the future to be predictable enough to avoid things that get us killed, or even more broadly, avoid things that move us away from the ability to invest in the future,

 but for the future to be that way (i.e. predictable enough), in a sense,

-we need it to be unpredictable enough to bring up new creative applications & ideas that elevate us.
+we need it to be <b>unpredictable</b> enough to bring up new creative applications & ideas that elevate us.

 You could say those domains of predictability are different, but they’re really not.